Philip-HSinger/solar_project/README.md

 - **System changes**:
   - *Control system*: While the Arduino Uno is excellent for prototyping, it is computational overkill for this project.
 An Arduino Nano or even a custom IC on a custom PCB could be more efficient and compact for the final design.
   - *Adding More Sensors*: Four photoresistors for two degrees of freedom, covering both vertical and horizontal planes.

-## Conclusion

-This solar tracker project successfully demonstrates a simple yet effective control system.
-With additional refinements, it has the potential to be a practical model.
-I really enjoyed working on this project and may revisit it in the future to explore further improvements and finish the design.

 ## References